biblequiz/BibleQuiz.com/_pages/next-season.md

 For the 2024-2025 season we will be quizzing over the book of Acts.
 This page will be updated as information becomes available.

-Once change from previous seasons: Championship division will only quiz on Acts 1-17.
+Once change from previous seasons: Championship division will only quiz on Acts 1-17 (more information available [here](https://biblequiz.com/2024/01/changes-for-acts-season)).

 ## League Meet breakdown